-Club gazebos will be positioned along the lake on the North bank, opposite the tower.
+Club gazebos should be positioned along the lake on the North bank, opposite the tower.
 Please pitch them 5m back from the perimeter road to allow spectators to congregate but not block the path.
-Please do not pitch your gazebos higher up the bank to avoid obstructing the parking.
+Please do not pitch your gazebos in the middle of the bank.
+Place them either at the top or at the base of the bank to avoid obstructing the parking.